m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Read-Replica

-  - **What is**: A DynamoDB read replica is a feature that allows you to create a copy of a DynamoDB table.
+  - **Definition**: A DynamoDB read replica is a feature that allows you to create a copy of a DynamoDB table.
 This replica table is kept in sync with the source table, providing you with the ability to offload traffic from the primary database and improve read scalability.

   - **Asynchronous Replication**: Data replication from the primary table to the replica is asynchronous.
 This means there may be a slight delay in data propagation from the source to